-Photographer David Lena not only had the good fortune to shoot a classic, mid-century modern residence in Southern California recently – but also the sensitivity to appreciate fully the rarity of this carefully restored and expanded masterpiece.
+Photographer David Lena had the good fortune to shoot a classic mid-century modern in Southern California recently – and the sensitivity to appreciate its rarity.

 “It was striking how stark and clean the geometry was,” he said.
 “There were dark wooden beams that created a frame of walls and ceilings throughout – and that was broken up by glass that keeps it open.
 There was this beautiful sense of privacy and transparency.”

-Architect Ray Kappe designed the Sunset Plaza home for a site in one of the canyon areas north of Sunset Boulevard in Los Angeles.
-He’d started his practice there in 1954, and by the time this house was built in 1957, he’d completed twelve projects, some already winning awards.
+Architect Ray Kappe designed the Sunset Plaza home in one of the canyon areas north of Sunset Boulevard.
+He’d started his practice there in 1954, and by the time this house was built in 1957, he’d completed twelve projects.
+Some were award-winners.

 This house was originally a 1,900 sq.ft. post-and-beam residence, built of redwood and glass for the Eric Lowens, a mature couple involved in furniture design.
-Now it’s been beautifully updated with great attention to detail by a new owner working with Kappe.
-The result is a new 2,700-square foot residence by contractors Tom Hinerfeld and Joanne Costello of Hinerfeld-Ward Inc.
+Now it’s updated by a new owner working with Kappe.
+The result is a 2,700-square-foot residence frpm contractors Tom Hinerfeld and Joanne Costello of Hinerfeld-Ward Inc.

+More than a job, the shoot was a joy.
 “The experience of being there was just really nice,” he said.
 “There was this expansive feeling to it all, and a sense of tranquility.”
-For more on David Lena Photography, visit: www.davidlena.com.
-For more on Ray Kappe, go to www.kappedu.com.
-For a video of Ray Kappe, go to http://archrecord.construction.com/features/0908Kappe/0908Kappe.asp For more on Hinerfeld-Ward, Inc., go to http://www.hinerfeld-ward.com